wnyc/breach_buster/README.md

 `$ breach_buster_demo_server 127.0.0.1:8080 &`

-This server is also very friendly and will call you by name if provided a parameter called "name."
-This is the point we will use to inject content into the site.
+This server is also very friendly; the returned content will call you by name if provided a parameter called "name."
+This is how we inject content into the site.

-Now Open a window to your python interepter and lets start writing a bit of code.
+Open a window to your python interepter and lets start writing a bit of code.

     >>> import urllib2
     >>> def length(name):
     ...     return len(urllib2.urlopen('http://127.0.0.1:8080/bad?name=' + name).read())
     ...

 The breach_buster_demo_server and urllib2 both have conveniennt bugs for this project.  breach_buster_demo_server doesn't check if the